Americans with Disabilities Act (ADA)

 Saybrook’s official source for appropriate citations and authoring conventions is the American Psychological Association Publication Manual, 6th Edition and is supplemented by Saybrook’s Handbook of Format and Style for Dissertations, Theses, Projects and Capstones (2016).
 A downloadable copy of the Handbook of Format and Style is available on the Saybrook student gateway.
 Additionally, Saybrook provides access to students and faculty to the Turnitin software which assists with appropriate citation methodology.

-Library staff members are available to answer any questions about plagiarism.
+Writing Center staff members are available to answer any questions about plagiarism.